harper233rf/thax-public/README.md

 * Minecraft's API (api.mojang.com, sessionserver.mojang.com)
 * 2b2tatlas.com
 * data.2b2t.it
-* irc.2b2t.it
+* irc.2b2t.it (only if using IRC)

-This is relatively safe, as it is essentially just going to these websites on a browser.
+This is relatively safe, as it is essentially just going to these websites on a browser. **Any connection to any service will its source known to receiving server**.

 This mod will send data to:
-* irc.2b2t.it
+* irc.2b2t.it (only if using IRC)

-Only if you connect to an IRC server.
-Please note: due to how IRC works, your IP info will be send to ALL other members in the IRC chat.
-Use at your own risk.
+Please note: IRC identifies users by IP.
+If the server you're connecting to does not enforce IP masks, your IP will be shared will any user requesting it. `irc.2b2t.it` does mask your IP, and so does `irc.freenode.net`.
+Private servers might not do so, **investigate server policies before connecting to unknown IRC hosts**.

 As always, use of a VPN can hide your IP address from others.